-Royal Canadian Air Cadets participate in a nationally-directed curriculum which aims to develop in cadets the attributes of good citizenship, leadership, physical fitness and an interest in the Royal Canadian Air Force and aviation.
-Training is delivered at the Squadron-level, and complemented through summer training courses which are offered at Cadet Training Centres throughout the country.
+Royal Canadian Air Cadets participate in a nationally-directed curriculum which aims to develop cadets in attributes of good citizenship, leadership, physical fitness and to grow an interest in the Royal Canadian Air Force and Aviation.
+Training is delivered at the Squadron-level, and complemented through regionally directed activities, and summer training courses which are offered at Cadet Training Centres throughout the country.

-Mandatory training: Weekly training nights on Tuesdays, and a number of weekend exercises.
+Mandatory training: Weekly training nights on Tuesdays, and a number of weekend exercises trhoughout the year.
+This also includes some regional training activities throughout the year.

 The Air Cadet mandatory training program, formally known as the proficiency level program, is carried out at the Squadron, which allows cadets to learn the appropriate knowledge and practice the skills necessary to achieve the cadet program participant outcomes.
 The proficiency level program is based on 30 training sessions (on Tuesday evenings) and a combination of weekend activities.
 The program is divided into five proficiency levels, with each level typically following years in the program.

 Each training level provides cadets with training in: citizenship, community service, leadership, physical fitness, marksmanship, cadet knowledge, drill and ceremonial, radio communication, aviation, aerospace, aerodrome operations, aircraft maintenance and survival.